 You’ll spend a lot of time in this if you’re on the Norte.
 I saw a lot of people that put a large poncho over both themselves and their pack (to avoid also getting a backpack rain cover), but that always looked too cumbersome for me.
 I much preferred a rain jacket, although next time I’d go for one that zips completely up, not a pull over the head one.
 My jacket did have a super helpful feature which was a chest pocket – perfect for storing my phone and other small items.
 I went for a Gore-tex rain jacket with a hood like this one (which also has side zippers for ventilation that I also wished I had).

 This I did not bring and sorely missed it until I found the perfect one (in my favorite color!) in an albergue in Castro-Urdiales in Asturias.
 Again, it gets cold at night and when it’s raining!
-Bring a fleece like this one or other kind of warm layer.
+I really recommend bringing a fleece like this one or other kind of warm layer when packing for the Camino de Santiago.

 Long-sleeved shirt and 2 t-shirts